Adam Horvath

-personality to the British spy.
-While it is undeniable that the rugged Sean Connery set the benchmark for all future Bonds to live up to, all have shared the same core traits.
-007 is both a lover and a fighter; a skilled assassin, handy with anything with a sharp edge and an expert with any style gun.
+added their own unique brand of swagger and personality to the super spy.
+While it is undeniable that the rugged Sean Connery set the benchmark for future Bonds to live up to, all Bonds have shared the same core traits.
+007 is both a lover and a fighter; a skilled assassin, handy with anything with a sharp edge and an expert with any firearm.
 He is also plagued with vices.
-He smoked, was a gambler and sex addict.
+He smokes, gambles and I think we can all agree he's a bit of sex addict.
 He overindulged in alcohol and was an adrenaline junkie and that is exactly why we love him.

 'A dry martini,' he said.
 'One.
 In a deep champagne goblet” 'Oui, monsieur.'
 'Just a moment.
 Three measures of Gordon’s, one of vodka, half a measure of Kina Lillet .
 Shake it very well until it's ice-cold, then add a large thin slice of lemon peel.
 Got it?'
 'Certainly monsieur.'
 The barman seemed pleased with the idea.
 'Gosh, that's certainly a drink,' said Leiter.
 Bond laughed.
 'When I'm ... er ... concentrating,' he explained, 'I never have more than one drink before dinner.
 But I do like that one to be large and very strong and very cold, and very well made.
 I hate small portions of anything, particularly when they taste bad.
 This drink's my own invention.
 I'm going to patent it when I think of a good name.'